401k Employee Education

 Using Neuroeconomics To Improve Employee 401k Decision-Making.
-A recent white paper titled “The Silent Value: Advice for the 21st Century” describes the challenges most of us face when attempting to make good financial decisions.
-Using the science of neuroeconomics (a combination of economics, neuroscience and psychology) the authors state that many of us hamstring ourselves by maintaining various bias’ and emotional connections which end up resulting in bad investment decision-making.
+A white paper titled “The Silent Value: Advice for the 21st Century” describes the challenges most of us face when attempting to make good financial decisions.
+Using the science of neuroeconomics (a combination of economics, neuroscience, and psychology) the authors state that many of us hamstring ourselves by maintaining various biases and emotional connections that end up resulting in bad investment decision-making.
 The white-paper shared the neuroeconomic tendencies that lead to poor individual financial decisions.
-I have included suggestions on how to overcome these bias’ with your 401k participants.
+I have included suggestions on how to overcome these biases with your 401k participants.

 What’s The Right 401k Contribution Rate?
 T. Rowe Price, the mutual fund giant, recently completed a study which recommended the percentage of gross income that participants should add to their 401k plan accounts each year to achieve retirement readiness.

 What Retirees Wish They Would Have Known.
 Your employees have hopes and dreams about what their retirements will look like.
 Right now they are following a retirement planning path they hope will lead to a better way of life when they are no longer working.
 Unfortunately, there are many stumbling blocks and wrong turns they can experience on their journey.
 Recent studies have uncovered some important retiree regrets that you can share with your employees in your 401k education sessions to help make their paths to retirement more successful.

 Wider Use Of Online 401k Education Expected.
 Many experts believe that 401k employee education, in its current form, does not work.
-This article outlines why I believe it is just a matter of time until all employee education migrates to the Internet.
+This post outlines why I believe it is just a matter of time until all employee education migrates to the Internet.

 Unsure if the fees you’re paying your 401k providers are reasonable?

 Click below and complete the form and LRPC will help you find out!

 12 Low-Cost Ways to Improve Your 401k Plan